Automatic differentiation in machine learning: a survey

-Training of neural networks is an optimization problem with respect to a set of weights, which can in principle be addressed via any method including gradient descent, stochastic gradient descent \citep{Zhenzhen2007}, or BFGS \citep{Apostolopoulou2009}.
-As we have seen, the highly successful backpropagation algorithm is only a specialized version of reverse mode AD: by applying the reverse mode to any algorithm evaluating a network's error as a function of its weights, we can readily compute the partial derivatives needed for performing weight updates.\footnote{See \url{http://gbaydin.github.io/DiffSharp/examples-neuralnetworks.html} for an implementation of backpropagation with reverse mode AD.}
+Training of a neural network is an optimization problem with respect to its set of weights, which can in principle be addressed by using any method ranging from evolutionary algorithms \citep{such2017deep} to gradient-based methods such as BFGS \citep{Apostolopoulou2009} or the mainstay stochastic gradient descent \citep{bottou2010large} and its many variants \citep{kingma2015adam,tieleman2012lecture,duchi2011adaptive}.
+As we have seen, the backpropagation algorithm is only a special case of AD: by applying reverse mode AD to an objective function evaluating a network's error as a function of its weights, we can readily compute the partial derivatives needed for performing weight updates.\footnote{See \url{http://DiffSharp.github.io/DiffSharp/examples-neuralnetworks.html} for an implementation of backpropagation with reverse mode AD.}